Science activities

 data based monitoring (the Sentinel-2 study, “bare bones” scenario).
 The second objective of the project is to determine if the new treatment framework (new herbicide formulations and application schedules) is effective in controlling the old (Brazilian waterweed, water hyacinth) and newly added target weed species (water primrose, alligator weed) in the Delta ecosystem.

-Science topics Brazilian waterweed, Invasive / non native species, Remote sensing, Water hyacinth
+Science topics Brazilian waterweed, Invasive and non native species, Remote sensing, Water hyacinth

 Updated February 27, 2025